 - Prostate cancer is the most common cancer in men and makes up 26% of all male cancer diagnoses in the UK.

-- It was estimated that the lifetime risk of being diagnosed with prostate cancer in 2012 was 1 in 8 for men in the UK.
+- It was estimated that the lifetime risk of being diagnosed with prostate cancer is 1 in 6 for men in the UK.

-- In developed countries prostate cancer accounts for 15% of male cancers compared with 4% of male cancers in developing countries.
+- Globally, prostate cancer accounts for 15% of male cancers, 70% of them occur in developed countries.

 The three well-established risk factors for prostate cancer are increasing age, ethnic origin and genetic predisposition.

 - Increasing age is the most important risk factor for developing prostate cancer.
 However, around 25% of cases occur in men younger than 65 years.

 - There is a higher incidence of and mortality from prostate cancer in men of black African-Caribbean family origin compared with white Caucasian men.

 - If one first-degree relative has prostate cancer, the risk is at least doubled.
 About 9% of men with prostate cancer have true hereditary prostate cancer.
 This is defined as three or more affected relatives, or at least two relatives who have developed early-onset disease (before the age of 55 years).
 Patients with hereditary prostate cancer usually have an onset 6-7 years prior to spontaneous cases but do not differ in any other ways.

 - Factors such as food consumption, pattern of sexual behaviour, alcohol consumption, exposure to ultraviolet radiation, chronic inflammation and occupational exposure have all been considered as possible risk factors.